diegomura/react-pdf-site/docs/rendering-process.md

 The first step involves transforming the _React element tree_ into the appropriate internal instances for each component type.
 This involves saving the relationship between these (parent-child), parsing styles and processing props.

 Besides **Document**, all nodes will represent a block inside a document, with a height, width, paddings and margins (yet to be discovered).
-This instances also define how each element wraps in the page, how their dimensions are calculated, and finally, how they get rendered in the document.
+These instances also define how each element wraps in the page, how their dimensions are calculated, and finally, how they get rendered in the document.

 From now on, react-pdf works over this data structure to start inferring where each block goes inside the final document.